TriDangContact/Star-Wars-Arena/README.md

 This is a basic Star Wars game that I developed when I first started learning how to program!
 Screenshots of the application is available inside this repo.

 # To run:
-- Clone the repo and run the "Star-Wars_Arena.jar" file
+- Clone the repo and run the "Star-Wars-Arena.jar" file

 # Screenshots
 ![alt text](https://github.com/TriDangContact/Star-Wars-Arena/blob/master/Screenshots/SWA_Screenshot1.png)